The Carnivore Diet: Here Are The Benefits & Risks Of Going Meat-Only

 First, there's the basic nutritional downside of the diet.
 "Unless someone is supplementing, you could miss out on a lot of key nutrients, which can lead to impaired function of organ systems and poor energy," warns Cording.
 Some vital nutrients, like folate, vitamin C, and vitamin E, are found almost exclusively in vegetables, which are expressly forbidden on the carnivore diet.

-What's more, eating a meat-only diet opens you up to a litany of potential health issues, including scurvy, digestive issues related to inadequate fiber (constipation, gas, bloating), and even increased risk of colon cancer.
+What's more, eating a meat-only diet opens you up to a litany of potential health issues, including scurvy4, digestive issues related to inadequate fiber (constipation, gas, bloating), and even increased risk of colon cancer5.
 And the potential risks don't end there.
-A 2018 study also found a link between eating lots of red and processed meats with nonalcoholic fatty liver disease and insulin resistance—a big red flag for people with diabetes who are considering the carnivore diet.
+A 2018 study6 also found a link between eating lots of red and processed meats with nonalcoholic fatty liver disease and insulin resistance—a big red flag for people with diabetes who are considering the carnivore diet.

 How to get started on the carnivore diet.